Loscutik/ascii-art-web-stylize/README.md

 After that, you can choose a color of your text.

-Then, please click "Submit" and enjoy the results 😉
+Then, please click "Submit", scroll down, and enjoy the results 😉

 <br>